 PART VI.
 TERMINATION OF PARENTAL RIGHTS

 §571-61 Termination of parental rights; petition. (a) Relinquishment.
-The parents or either parent or the surviving parent who desire to relinquish parental rights to any natural or adopted child and thus make the child available for adoption or readoption, may petition the family court of the circuit in which they or he or she resides, or of the circuit in which the child resides, or was born, for the entry of a judgment of termination of parental rights.
-The petition shall be verified and shall be substantially in such form as may be prescribed by the judge or senior judge of the family court.
-The petition may be filed at any time following the mother's sixth month of pregnancy; provided that no judgment may be entered upon a petition concerning an unborn child until after the birth of the child and in respect to a legal parent or parents until the petitioner or petitioners have filed in the termination proceeding a written reaffirmation of their desires as expressed in the petition or in respect to a legal parent or parents until the petitioner or petitioners have been given not less than ten days' notice of a proposal for the entry of judgment and an opportunity to be heard in connection with such proposal.
+The parents or either parent or the surviving parent who desire to relinquish parental rights to any natural or adopted child and thus make the child available for adoption or readoption, may petition the family court of the circuit in which the parents or parent resides, or of the circuit in which the child resides, or was born, for the entry of a judgment of termination of parental rights.
+The petition shall be verified and shall be substantially in a form as may be prescribed by the judge or senior judge of the family court.
+The petition may be filed at any time following the birthing parent's sixth month of pregnancy; provided that no judgment may be entered upon a petition concerning an unborn child until after the birth of the child and in respect to a legal parent or parents until the petitioner or petitioners have filed in the termination proceeding a written reaffirmation of their desires as expressed in the petition or in respect to a legal parent or parents until the petitioner or petitioners have been given no less than ten days' notice of a proposal for the entry of judgment and an opportunity to be heard in connection with the proposal.

 (b) Involuntary termination.

-(1) The family courts may terminate the parental rights in respect to any child as to any legal parent:
+(1) The family courts may terminate the parental rights with respect to any child as to any legal parent:

 (A) Who has deserted the child without affording means of identification for a period of at least ninety days;

 (B) Who has voluntarily surrendered the care and custody of the child to another for a period of at least two years;

 (C) Who, when the child is in the custody of another, has failed to communicate with the child when able to do so for a period of at least one year;

 (D) Who, when the child is in the custody of another, has failed to provide for care and support of the child when able to do so for a period of at least one year;